Part-Time Faculty Mission Micro-grant

 The Division of Mission and Identity

-We are pleased to announce the inaugural Part-time Faculty Mission Micro-grant competition, an important university-wide internal funding opportunity for Duquesne University’s Part-time Faculty.
+We are pleased to announce the Part-time Faculty Mission Micro-grant competition, an important university-wide internal funding opportunity for Duquesne University’s Part-time Faculty.
 Eligible faculty who are working in any academic discipline are encouraged to apply.
 The grants are intended to support faculty work that engages resources in the Catholic intellectual tradition.
 Grant awards will be $500 each.
-Up to eight grants will be awarded in the Spring, 2014 semester.
+Up to eight grants will be awarded in the Fall, 2014 semester.

 * Part-Time Faculty and the Mission of Duquesne University